 The United States Department of Agriculture-Animal Plant Health Inspection Service will hold six meetings across the country to hear the public’s thoughts and concerns on import quarantine centers and the services they provide to all animals, including horses.
+As well as information about generics stromectol.
 This is an opportunity for the horse industry to comment on possible changes that can be made to better facilitate the importation of horses and semen.

 During the meetings, APHIS will be asking users to respond to the following questions: